 Why we picked the Ford F-150:

-Under the hood, the available 3.5-liter twin-turbocharged EcoBoost V6 (available in 375 horsepower and 450-hp strengths) offers plenty of torque and very quick throttle response, making it a good choice whether you want to tow a boat or just pull away from lights in a hurry.
-Ford also offers a more traditional 5.0-liter V8, a turbodiesel engine, and two other gasoline V6 options.
+Under the hood, the available 3.5-liter twin-turbocharged EcoBoost V6 offers plenty of torque and quick throttle response, making it a good choice whether you want to tow a boat or just pull away from lights in a hurry.
+Ford also offers a more traditional 5.0-liter V8, a fuel-sipping turbodiesel engine, and two other gasoline-powered V6 options.
 The truck itself features an aluminum body that Ford claims saves over 700 pounds compared to a conventional steel body.
 While the F-150 has fairly basic suspension, the ride is impressively smooth and comfortable.
 The styling is also a nice departure from the boxiness of traditional trucks.

-Ford has also taken the lead in adding tech features to trucks.
-The F-150 is available with the same Sync 3 infotainment system available in most of Ford’s car models.
+The F-150 is available with the same Sync 3 infotainment system offered across most of the Ford range.
 It’s a solid system with a fairly straightforward menu and a responsive touchscreen display.
 The layout of the dashboard makes it easy to use both the screen and analog controls.
 Other notable tech toys include a surround-view camera system and Pro Trailer Backup Assist, which allows the truck to take over steering when backing up a trailer.
 Even if you don’t opt for these features, the F-150’s ride quality, power, and design should prove satisfying.

 The best luxury car: Mercedes-Benz S-Class